 Ethiopia’s landscapes are majestic in their extent and natural drama.
 The Simien Mountains is as good as any landscape you’ll see anywhere in the world.
 Ethiopia’s wildlife is fascinating, amazingly diverse and includes species like the Black-Maned Lion, Ethiopian Wolf, Walia ibex and Gelada monkey that are seen nowhere else in the world.

-Sadly, Ethiopia’s National Parks network is nothing like the national parks services found other East African countries.
-Conflict, lack of finance and other resources over the years have resulted is some parks existing largely in name only.
+Sadly, Ethiopia’s National Parks network is nothing like the national park services found in other East African countries.
+Conflict, lack of finance and other resources over the years have resulted in some parks existing largely in name only.
 Local human communities have occupied formerly protected areas, affecting wildlife populations due to both hunting and the introduction of disease.

 What this means for you